cb0806151/cbh-mancala/README.md

 - Alternate rules: different common rulesets that can be chosen by the user who starts the game.
 - Make bets optional
 - Possibly change state management systems
+- Learn some ways to optimize the contract

 </p>
 </details>